amosavian/FileProvider/README.md

 ### Copy and Move/Rename Files

-	// Copy file old.txt to new.txt in current path
+Copy file old.txt to new.txt in current path:

 	documentsProvider.copyItemAtPath(path: "new folder/old.txt", toPath: "new.txt", overwrite: false, completionHandler: nil)

-	// Move file old.txt to new.txt in current path
+Move file old.txt to new.txt in current path:

 	documentsProvider.moveItemAtPath(path: "new folder/old.txt", toPath: "new.txt", overwrite: false, completionHandler: nil)

 ### Delete Files

 	documentsProvider.removeItemAtPath(path: "new.txt", completionHandler: nil)

-***Caution:*** This method will not delete directories with content.
+***Caution:*** This method will delete directories with all it's content recursively.

 ### Retrieve Content of File

 THere is two method for this purpose, one of them loads entire file into NSData and another can load a portion of file.

-	documentsProvider.contentsAtPath(path: "old.txt:, completionHandler: {
+	documentsProvider.contentsAtPath(path: "old.txt", completionHandler: {
 		(contents: NSData?, error: ErrorType?) -> Void
 		if let contents = contents {
 			print(String(data: contents, encoding: NSUTF8StringEncoding)) // "hello world!"